LSSTDESC/SNPeculiarVelocity/README.md

 ## Notes for Brian

 The code that we would like to make faster is sig.
 It reads the file pvlist.1234.dat.
 There are two versions of this file.
 In /global/homes/a/akim/desc/PeculiarVelocity/out there is the real one we want to use.
 In /global/homes/a/akim/desc/PeculiarVelocity/test/ there is a short one that completes quickly.

+Another code that is slow is fit.py, where there is a matrix inversion and calculation of eigenvalues of a large matrix.
+The calculations are done using numpy, for which cori knows to run openmp maybe.